qbead/qbeadWebsite/content/book/tilt.md

 ### Responding to Tilt Along the X-axis

 To make a useful level, we need the LEDs to change in response to how the SpinWheel is tilted.
-The code below lights up either the large LED 5 or 7 depending on which LED is pointing down.
+The code below lights up either large LED 5 or 7 depending on which LED is pointing down.
 Upload the below code onto your SpinWheel and experiment some to see how it works.